Cray-HPE/cray-generators/README.md

 # Generators for Cray Projects

-To run generators, there are really only two local machine requirements:
+To run generators, there are three local machine requirements:

 * A *nix system
 * [Docker installed](https://docs.docker.com/install/)
+* [yq](https://github.com/mikefarah/yq) (not to be confused with Python's yq)

 The recommended way to run generators from your machine is using the [`craypc`](https://stash.us.cray.com/projects/CLOUD/repos/craypc/browse) tool: